Nevermind: Cultural impact

+Reappraisal

-Nevermind has continued to garner critical praise, has been ranked highly on lists of the most acclaimed albums of all time and is ranked the best album of the 1990s according to Acclaimed Music which statistically aggregates hundreds of published lists.
-The album was ranked number 17 on Rolling Stone's list of The 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list, and upgrading to number 6 in 2020 revised list.
+Nevermind has continued to garner critical praise, having been ranked highly on lists of the greatest albums of all time.
+The album was ranked number 17 on Rolling Stone's list of The 500 Greatest Albums of All Time, maintaining the rating in a 2012 revised list, and upgrading to number 6 in the 2020 and 2023 revisions.
 In 2019, Rolling Stone also ranked Nevermind number one on its list of the 100 Best Albums of the '90s, calling it the "album that guaranteed the nineties would not suck."
 Also in 2019, Nevermind was ranked number one on Rolling Stone's 50 Greatest Grunge Albums list.
 The magazine ranked the album number 10 in its list of 40 Greatest Punk Albums of All Time too.

 In 2001, VH1 conducted a poll of more than 500 journalists, music executives and artists which judged Nevermind the second-best album in rock 'n' roll history, behind the Beatles' Revolver.
 Time placed Nevermind, which writer Josh Tyrangiel called "the finest album of the 90s", on its 2006 list of "The All-TIME 100 Albums".
 Pitchfork named the album the sixth best of the decade, noting that "anyone who hates this record today is just trying to be cool, and needs to be trying harder."
 In 2004, the Library of Congress added Nevermind to the National Recording Registry, which collects "culturally, historically or aesthetically important" sound recordings from the 20th century.
 On the other hand, Nevermind was voted the "Most Overrated Album in the World" in a 2005 BBC public poll.
+Rock Hard ranked the album at number 88 on their list of the "500 Greatest Rock & Metal Albums of All Time".
 In 2006, readers of Guitar World ranked Nevermind 8th on a list of the 100 Greatest Guitar Recordings.
 Entertainment Weekly named it the 10th best album of all time on their 2013 list.
 It was voted number 17 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).
 Christgau named it among his 10 best albums from the 1990s and said in retrospect it is an A-plus album.
 In 2017, "Smells Like Teen Spirit" was inducted into the Grammy Hall of Fame.
+In October 2023, the Official Charts Company revealed that Nevermind was the fourth most streamed album from the 1990s in the United Kingdom.
+In 2024, Paste Magazine ranked Nevermind number 65 on its list of the greatest albums of all-time.
+Also in 2024, Loudwire staff elected it as the best hard rock album of 1991.